News & Notes

 You Are Insured

-Your deposits are federally insured by NCUA.
-NCUA (National Credit Union Administration) is an independent agency of the U.S. Government that insures a member institution's deposits if it should fail.
+Your deposits are federally insured by NCUA (National Credit Union Administration).
+NCUA is an independent agency of the U.S. Government that insures a member institution's deposits if it should fail.
 Only Federal or State chartered credit unions may obtain NCUA insurance and only if they meet and adhere to NCUA's high standards.
 Should a credit union fail, the NCUA stands ready to reimburse members for their losses up to $250,000 for each account and $500,000 for joint accounts.
 Just remember, not one dollar of NCUA protected money has ever been lost by a credit union member.

 National Credit Union Administration